Avitoohband/msbit-question-client/README.md

 ### How to interact

 <p>
-You will start with home page, anytime click on the header go back to home page.
+You will start with home page, anytime click on the header to get to home page.
 Create button to create question - you can change type of question by clikcing the (Trivia, Poll) Button.
 Vote button to answers questions.

-anytime you answer a question you will get red color for wrong answer and green color for correct answers, you will also see numbers of votes per answer
+anytime you answer a question you will get red color for wrong answer and green color for correct answer, you will also see numbers of votes per answer

 Have fun!